thinclab/stable-baselines3/docs/guide/migration.rst

 ^^^

 Only the vanilla DQN is implemented right now but extensions will follow.
-Default hyperparameters are taken from the nature paper, except for the optimizer and learning rate that were taken from Stable Baselines defaults.
+Default hyperparameters are taken from the Nature paper, except for the optimizer and learning rate that were taken from Stable Baselines defaults.

 DDPG
 ^^^^